Concrete Finishers (NOC 7282) may also be called:

 You smooth and finish freshly poured concrete and apply curing or surface treatments.
 You also install and restore various masonry structures such as foundations, floors, ceilings, sidewalks, roads, patios and high rise buildings.

 Some main tasks include:

-- check formwork and steel reinforcement materials and direct placement of concrete into forms or surfaces
+- check formwork, granular base and steel reinforcement materials and direct placement of concrete into forms or onto surfaces according to grade

 - fill hollows and remove high spots to smooth freshly poured concrete